prebid/prebid.github.io/_includes/mobile/intro-custom.md

 We recommend that you study the flows documented in these different rendering approaches:

-- [Bidding-Only](/prebid-mobile/pbm-api/{{include.platform}}/{{include.platform}}-sdk-integration-gam-original-api.html#how-it-works) - generally this approach utilizes webviews and the Prebid Universal Creative to render most types of ads.
+- [Bidding-Only](/prebid-mobile/pbm-api/{{include.platform}}/{{include.platform}}-sdk-integration-gam-original-api.html#how-it-works) - generally this approach utilizes webviews and the Prebid Universal Creative (PUC) to render most types of ads.
+A custom renderer can be used instead of the PUC if desired.
 - [Prebid-Rendered](/prebid-mobile/modules/rendering/{{include.platform}}-sdk-integration-gam.html) - with this approach the Prebid SDK will render any bids that are chosen for display.

 In both cases: